hellenxu/iOS/README.md

 iOS application daily practice in swift.

 #### Known issues:
-1. cannot show photo reviews;
+1. cannot show photo reviews.

+error log:

+> 2019-04-30 21:40:22.204089-0400 EatEat[69983:2445476] [error] warning: Multiple NSEntityDescriptions claim the NSManagedObject subclass 'RestaurantPhoto' so +entity is unable to disambiguate.
+CoreData: warning: Multiple NSEntityDescriptions claim the NSManagedObject subclass 'RestaurantPhoto' so +entity is unable to disambiguate.

 ***